Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Proofs

 \subsection{Proof of Theorem~\ref{thm:IGOCEM} (IGO, CEM and IGO-ML)}

 Let $P_\theta$ be a family of probability distributions of the form where $T_1,\ldots,T_k$ is a finite family of functions on $X$ and $H(\d x)$ is some reference measure on $X$.
 We assume that the family of functions $(T_i)_i$ together with the constant function $T_0(x)=1$, are linearly independent.
-This prevents redundant parametrizations where two values of $\theta$ describe the same distribution; this also ensures that the Fisher matrix $\Cov(T_i,T_j)$ is invertible. \TODO[ref or proof...]
+This prevents redundant parametrizations where two values of $\theta$ describe the same distribution; this also ensures, by elementary linear algebra, that the Fisher matrix $\Cov(T_i,T_j)$ is invertible.

 The IGO update \eqref{eq:IGOupdate} in the parametrization $\bar T_i$ is a sum of terms of the form So we will compute the natural gradient $\widetilde\nabla_{\bar T_i}$ in those coordinates.
-We first need some general results about the Fisher metric for exponential families.

-The next proposition gives the expression of the Fisher scalar product between two tangent vectors $\delta P$ and $\delta'P$ of a statistical manifold of exponential distributions.
+Let us start with a proposition giving an expression for the Fisher scalar product between two tangent vectors $\delta P$ and $\delta'P$ of a statistical manifold of exponential distributions.
 It is one way to express the duality between the coordinates $\theta_i$ and $\bar T_i$ (compare \cite[(3.30) and Section 3.5]{Amari2000book}).

 \begin{prop} Let $\delta\theta_i$ and $\delta'\theta_i$ be two small variations of the parameters $\theta_i$.
 Let $\delta P(x)$ and $\delta' P(x)$ be the resulting variations of the probability distribution $P$, and $\delta \bar T_i$ and $\delta' \bar T_i$ the resulting variations of $\bar T_i$.
 Then the scalar product, in Fisher information metric, between the tangent vectors $\delta P$ and $\delta' P$, is